 The women’s game is the fastest growing area of rugby league nationwide – with females in the sport not only being offered more pathway opportunities to play the game, but also gaining wider recognition for their skills.

 This year, a special project was undertaken that sought to give each female who has represented Queensland in the Women’s Interstate Challenge their playing number.

-Driven by Queensland Female Participation Coordinator Keeown Rawnsley from the NRL, Queensland Women’s coach Brad Donald and supported by the Queensland Rugby League – each woman who has played for her state will now know their player number in a fitting acknowledgement of their sacrifice to play at this level.
+Driven by Queensland Female Participation Coordinator Keeown Rawnsley from the NRL, Queensland Women’s coach Brad Donald and Colleen Edwards of the Queensland Rugby League – each woman who has played for her state will now know their player number in a fitting acknowledgement of their sacrifice to play at this level.